mohdzain265/eEasy_Money_and_Bankers/README.md

 # eEasy_Money_and_Bankers

-Hi I am Rehan Thomas ,happy to share my first internship result on web development in association with The Spark Foundation
+Hi I am Mohammed Zain ,happy to share my first internship result on web development in association with The Spark Foundation

-#GRIPMAY21  The Sparks Foundation
+#GRIPJULY21  The Sparks Foundation

 Question::